overpitch/fire-risk-dashboard/AWS-SES-roadmap-with-subscribers.md

 ## 2. Notification Types and Content Design

-- **Risk-Level Change Alerts:**
+- **Risk-Level Change Alerts (Orange -> Red Only):**
+  - **Trigger Condition:** Emails will *only* be sent when the calculated fire risk level transitions from **Orange** to **Red**.
+No alerts will be sent for other transitions (e.g., Red -> Orange, or transitions involving other potential levels if they existed).
-  - Design email templates for risk level transitions (Green→Yellow, Yellow→Red, etc.).
+  - **Content:** Design an email template specifically for the Orange-to-Red alert.
-  - Include current weather parameters that triggered the change.
+  - **Key Information:** Include the current weather parameters (temperature, humidity, wind speed, soil moisture) that contributed to the Red status.
+  - **Clarity:** Clearly state that the risk level has increased to Red and advise recipients to consult the full dashboard for details and safety recommendations.

 - **Daily Risk Summary Reports:**
   - Create a template showing 24-hour trends of temperature, humidity, wind speed, and soil moisture.
   - Include screenshot of the current dashboard status.